d99kris/nmail/README.md

 ### ext_viewer_cmd

-This field specifies which command nmail should use to open email parts / attachments.
-It's automatically set to a suitable command for the OS in use.
+This field allows overriding the external viewer used when viewing email parts and attachments.
+By default nmail uses `open` on macOS and `xdg-open` on Linux.

 ### html_convert_cmd

-Specifies how nmail should convert HTML emails to text.
-It's automatically set appropriately by nmail if any of `lynx`, `elinks`, `links` is available on the system.
+This field allows customizing how nmail should convert HTML emails to text.
+If not specified, nmail checks if `lynx`, `elinks` or `links` is available on the system (in that order), and uses the first found.
+The exact command used is one of:
+- `lynx -assume_charset=utf-8 -display_charset=utf-8 -dump`
+- `elinks -dump-charset utf-8 -dump`
+- `links -codepage utf-8 -dump`

 ### imap_host